entrophite/EmbraceTheStorm/README.md

 # EmbraceTheStorm

-These are my note for statically injected code to alter the gameplay of *Against the Storm*, in preparation for future version updates.
+These are my note for statically injected code to alter the gameplay of *Against the Storm*, in purpose for reinjecting these codes after future version updates.

 <b><span style="color:#60ff60">VERSION: </span></b> 1.3@steam